-Plan Year: 1999 Implemented: 2000 Discontinued for HCV program: 2014
+Plan Year: 1999 Implemented: 2000 Closed Out: 2014 (HCV Only)

-This activity was discontinued for the Housing Choice Voucher Program in 2014 due to revised rent-reform policies which included a flat 29.6% of income calculation.
+Comment: This activity was discontinued for the Housing Choice Voucher Program in 2014 due to revised rent-reform policies which included a flat 29.6% of income calculation.

-- i.
-Discuss the final outcome and lessons learned - This activity initially limited a \$480 for each child up to a maximum deduction of \$960 for two dependents.
+This activity initially limited a \$480 for each child up to a maximum deduction of \$960 for two dependents.
 The 2014 revised rent-reform policies omitted this step from the rent calculation in an attempted to streamline the process.
-Advantages included a decrease in staff time and rent calculation error. - ii.
-There are no statutory exceptions outside of the current MTW flexibilities that might have provided additional benefit for this activity. - iii.
+Advantages included a decrease in staff time and rent calculation error.

+ii.
+There are no statutory exceptions outside of the current MTW flexibilities that might have provided additional benefit for this activity.

+iii.
 Summary Table follows:

+CR #4: Increase in Resources Leveraged

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-CR #4: Increase in Resources Leveraged Unit of Baseline Benchmark Outcome Baseline Benchmark Outcome Outcome Benchmark Measurement Achieved?
-Amount of funds leveraged in dollars (Increase) Amount leveraged prior to implementation of the activity (in dollars) Expected amount leveraged after implementation of the activity (in dollars) Actual amount leveraged after implementation of the activity (in dollars) Outcome meets or exceeds the benchmark \$0.00 \$3,000 2014-454 Households= \$323,040 Benchmark exceeded
+Amount of funds leveraged in dollars (Increase) Amount leveraged prior to implementation of the activity (in dollars) Expected amount leveraged after implementation of the activity (in dollars) Actual amount leveraged after implementation of the activity (in dollars) Outcome meets or exceeds the benchmark

+\$0.00 \$3,000 2014- 454 Households= \$323,040 Benchmark exceeded